linerhome/AttnGAN-ZSL/README.md

 4. Incorporate ZSL approach in the training phase, not pretraining one

 # Implemented solution
-To keep things simple we I've built ZSL Generator and ZSL Discriminator on top of average embeddings obtained from the original encoders architecture (ZSL_ENC: W.mean() -> emb).
+To keep things simple I've built ZSL Generator and ZSL Discriminator on top of average embeddings obtained from the original encoders architecture (ZSL_ENC: W.mean() -> emb).
 The overall task is to introduce adversarial and classification loss via discriminative model into optimization objective.

 - Because in the original ZSL Paper WGAN + GP is used it is usually recommended to update Discriminator more frequently than Generator (5:1 in the original ZSL code), for the sake of simplicity I ignore that fact and use the vanilla adv. loss function.
 - Visual pivot regularization from the original paper is dropped